When and how did your business collaboration with Geno Global start?

 Genetics is a very important tool to achieve this as well as good management and correct feeding.
 There's a high cost due to the collection of milk on the industries level, and that's why focusing on Kg of milk solids produced instead of liquid milk could be beneficial for them.

-What are the main traits that Portuguese dairy farmers look at in the bulls selection?
+What are the main traits that Portuguese dairy farmers look at in the selection of the bull?

 Milk production with good components is an important criteria for bulls selection.
 Beta Casein A2A2 is preferred by many farmers, while in terms of conformation, good udders and feet & legs are always required.
 Norwegian Red genetics outperforms the other dairy breeds in terms of fertility and general health, and these are undoubtedly important criteria for farmers.